ujwalgadiraju/ujwalgadiraju.github.io/README.md

 # News

+ - \[30.06.2020\] Paper titled "Towards Memorable Information Retrieval" with Sihang Qiu and Alessandro Bozzon was accepted to [ACM ICTIR 2020](https://ictir2020.org)!
  - \[08.06.2020\] Our HRI'20 [late breaking report](https://dl.acm.org/doi/abs/10.1145/3371382.3378332) received an &#127942; *Honorable Mention Award* &#127942;!
  - \[29.05.2020\] Paper titled "How Does Team Composition Affect Knowledge Gain of Users in Collaborative Web Search?" with Luyan Xu and Xuan Zhou was accepted to [ACM HT2020](https://ht.acm.org/ht2020/)!
  - \[20.04.2020\] Course on Crowd Computing ([CS4145](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=51132)) with [Alessandro](https://www.alessandrobozzon.com) and [Nava](http://www.navatintarev.com) begins!